oogoom/Voron-Skirt-Mods/West3D/Trident/ReadMe.md

 Currently, 250 and 350 size.

 Will post 300 size at a later time.
-Follow the directions on the [v2 page](https://github.com/oogoom/Voron-Skirt-Mods/blob/main/West3D/V2/)
+Follow the directions on the [v2 page](https://github.com/oogoom/Voron-Skirt-Mods/blob/main/West3D/V2/).
+NOTE: Housing should be printed in a DARK filament.
+Black or gray is preferred.
+Anything else may effect color reproduction and make the back of your skirts glow.

 Right side skirt will be uploaded soon with a fun design.